Mastering PDF/A Archiving A Practical Guide

 • Then there's PDF/A-2, built on PDF 1.7.
 Now we're talking!
 It brings in JPEG 2000, transparency, and even attachments (as long as they're also PDF/A, naturally).
 Plus, they added conformance level "u" for solid Unicode support.

 • PDF/A-3 is sneaky—basically the same as PDF/A-2, but it lets you attach any file type.
-Could be useful, but raises some eyebrows about, well, actually keeping stuff archivable.
+This can be useful, but it also raises some eyebrows about, well, actually keeping stuff archivable.
+Attaching arbitrary file types can compromise long-term archivability because you might include proprietary formats that won't be readable in the future, or non-archival content that shouldn't be part of your permanent record.

 • Lastly, PDF/A-4 aligns with PDF 2.0.
 It's got new conformance levels "e" and "f", and even supports RichMedia and 3D annotations.
 Fancy!